coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 First you'll choose a 4 to 8-digit PIN code that unlocks your device - remember, the more digits, the more secure.
 Then you'll be asked to save or restore your 24-word recovery phrase.

-_Your recovery phrase backs up the private keys generated on your device that manage your cryptocurrency.
-It can be used to recover your device in case you lose the PIN code or the device._
+>our recovery phrase backs up the private keys generated on your device that manage your cryptocurrency.
+It can be used to recover your device in case you lose the PIN code or the device.

 1. Set up your device by following the steps provided in Ledger Live:
     -   **To initialise a device**